CoveAS/dropp-for-woocommerce/readme.txt

 If you experience any problems using this plugin alongside another plugin then please create a support ticket.

 == Changelog ==

+= 2.1.8 =

+* Fixed a conflict with other plugins using webpack for their script compilation

 = 2.1.7 =